iainkirkpatrick/gumroad-demo/README.md

     - considered implementing a different "thanks" message per tier, but think it's simpler with a single message (creators can use the tier description for per-tier information)
   - user can change the selected tier in-cart as per membership
   - user can remove the coffee product from the cart
-  - UI / UX:
-    - similar to the UI of a "bundle" product to differentiate it from other products, but with a customisable "thanks" message from the creator (as per above)

 - Commissions
   - concept is that customers can pay a part of a product's cost up-front, and then discuss details with the creator as to the completion of the rest of the product